sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 have brought animals into the shelter previously and to warn staff before adopting animals to them.

-The bonded with fields allow you to specify upto two animals that this animal can be bonded to.
-Bonding checks that when the animal is adopted, it is adopted with its bonded partner(s).

-Most importantly, the right hand side of the screen contains the animals original date of entry to the shelter.
+The right hand side of the screen contains the animals original date of entry to the shelter.
 This date is used when generating animal figures and auditing reports.

 If you are using a US locale, you will also see Asilomar categories.
 These allow ASM to generate Asilomar figures for your shelter.
 Asilomar statistics are a standardised way of calculating euthanasia figures for animal shelters across the US.
 More information on them can be found here: http://www.asilomaraccords.org/

+Entry - Bonded Animals
+^^^^^^^^^^^^^^^^^^^^^^

+The bonded with fields allow you to specify upto two animals that this animal can be bonded to.
+Bonding an animal to other animals has the following effects:

+* If the option is on under :menuselection:`Publishing --> Set Publishing Options` to merge bonded animals into a single record, then only a single record will be displayed via the website tools or sent to adoptable 3rd party websites.
+The name shown will be a combination of all the bonded animal names, but the rest of the data including description and photos will be from this first animal.

+* When the animal is adopted via the :menuselection:`Move --> Adopt an animal` screen, a warning will be shown and an adoption movement to the same person will be created on all bonded animals at the same time.

+* When an online form is received that refers to this animal in a reserveanimalname field and "Create Person" is used, reservations will be created for all bonded animals as well as this one.

+* When an online form is received that refers to this animal in an animalname or reserveanimalnamefield and "Attach Animal" is used, the form will be attached to this animal and the bonded animals automatically too.

 Entry History
 ^^^^^^^^^^^^^